 Consider Floor and Ceiling Levels

 Using a split-level layout is an ideal way to ensure open plan spaces can be organized into zones.
 Living spaces accessed by two or three steps from the kitchen diner, for example, clearly stand out as a relaxing area, without being shut off completely.
 Varying ceiling levels is a good idea too, perhaps using a slightly lower ceiling height in a dining room to that in a kitchen, for an intimate feel.

 The use of beams can also be employed to indicate a change in use from area to area.
 This is a really practical method for renovators opening up a number of small rooms to one another as steel beams are usually required as a means of support.

-From a practical point of view, open plan spaces can make it hard to keep cooking smells and steam enclosed within the kitchen area, and noise will easily travel too, with no walls to muffle sound.
+Open plan spaces can make it hard to keep cooking smells and steam contained within the kitchen area, and noise will easily travel too, with no walls to muffle sound.

 Ensure there is sufficient means of extraction within the cooking space and locate your cooker and hob near a window and ideally at the point furthest away from living spaces.

-From a sound-proofing point of view, opting for soft flooring over hard should minimise noise, as will including plenty of soft furnishings, such as heavy curtains and upholstery.
+From a sound-proofing point of view, opting for soft flooring over hard should minimise noise, as will plenty of soft furnishings, such as heavy curtains and upholstery.
 If you are really worried about the problem of smells and noise, consider fitting sliding doors.
-Models which slide right back into the walls are available and become invisible when not in use.

 Using large pieces of furniture will ensure open plan spaces don’t feel too bare or un-lived in whilst also acting as room divides, as in this custom build home on the Dartmouth estuary